• Skip to primary navigation

 How I Serve Heinz Beans

-We like to eat them plain as a side for when we have turkey burgers without the mushroom cream sauce or with British sausage rolls.
-For breakfast, they are amazing when served with British sausage.
+We like to eat Heinz beans as an amazing side dish for when we have turkey burgers without the mushroom cream sauce or with British sausage rolls.
+For breakfast, they are awesome when served with British sausage.
+They are the perfect addition to a weeknight meal.

 Beans on toast.